cookiengineer/cookiengineer/README.md

 I'm Cookie Engineer, and this is me:

-:shield: I'm a Cyber Security Analyst / Pentest Engineer with a specialization in `netsec` and `infosec`.
+:shield: I'm a Cyber Defense Engineer / Purpleteam Engineer with a specialization in `appsec`, `netsec`, and `infosec`.
 I do a lot of binary exploitation CTFs, but I'm still pretty bad at it.
+Check out my [writeups](https://github.com/cookiengineer/writeups) if you like that sorta thing.

-:rocket: I'm working on the [Tholian Network](https://tholian.network) which aims to create a peer-to-peer self-adapting Cyber Defense Network intelligently fights back against APT botnets.
+:rocket: I'm working on the [Tholian Network](https://tholian.network) which aims to create a peer-to-peer self-adapting Cyber Defense Network that infiltrates malware and proactively fights back against APT botnets.
+It's something in between reproducible Cybersecurity as Code and a peer-to-peer symbolic inference preserving AI model that runs embedded in the EDR agents on all machines.

+:hammer_and_wrench: When I have the time for it I'm working on [gooey](https://github.com/cookiengineer/gooey) and some little apps like [git-evac](https://github.com/cookiengineer/git-evac) or [agenda](https://github.com/cookiengineer/agenda) to find out whether Go is a feasible frontend language when combined with a Reactive MVC architecture.

 :computer: Previously I did Blueteam/Purpleteam work, by defending network infrastructures and by making large-scale computation systems more secure (e.g. ISO 27001, ISO 27033 or IEC 62443, ISO 21434,